How are Internal Check and Internal Audit different?

-Internal check is an integral part of the organization’s overall control environment and is usually implemented at different stages of business processes to minimize the risk of fraud, mismanagement, and operational inefficiency.
+Internal check is an intrinsic part of the overall control environment of an organization that usually applies at different levels of business process to ensure that there is less chance of occurrence of fraudulent activity, poor management, or inefficiency.

 Table Of Content